gsajko/blog/content/projects/part2_filtering_out.md

 #### Get the domain from the tweets
 so let's move back to tweets.

-In order to find news in tweet's urls I needed to clean them up.
+To find news in tweet's urls I needed to clean them up.
 - remove links to other tweets (they are urls - but not )
 - remove short links, like "bit.ly", "buff.ly". *(in hindsight - I'll leave them for extracting domains)*